-It’s quite a big claim to say that here are the 20 Best Spiritual Books Of All Time.
+It’s quite a big claim to say that here are the 20 Best Spiritual Books of All Time.
 There are so many wonderful spiritual books, and there are even more not-so-good New Age “remixes” of ancient, timeless wisdom.
-Perhaps, I should have called it 20 Of The Best Spiritual Books Of All Time, since after all it is only my personal selection, but that doesn’t sound as impressive.
+Perhaps, I should have called it 20 of The Best Spiritual Books of All Time, since after all it is only my personal selection.
 However, I do believe I have compiled a pretty solid list of genuine classics among the very best spiritual books available today.
 There is something for everyone here.

 In this modern age of rampant consumerism, endless to-do-lists, fast-living, and technological addiction, there seems to be little time left for peaceful, introspective moments of quiet contemplation or for asking who we really are or what we really, truly want in life.
 Depression and suicide rates have sky-rocketed and many people suffer from chronic mental, emotional and physical un-wellness.

-In the context of Self-Healing and Well-Being, it has been demonstrated in studies that people who follow a spiritual path or have religious beliefs actually have a better chance at recovery from chronic illness like cancer and a better long-term survival than those who don’t.
+In the context of self-healing and well-being, it has been demonstrated in many studies that people who follow a spiritual path or who have religious beliefs, have a better chance at recovery from chronic illness like cancer and better long-term survival than those who don’t.
 At the very least, they are perhaps better-equipped to endure the suffering and maybe even transcend it as well.

-Anyway, that’s enough from me — let’s get on and read some truly inspired words from spiritual masters and other inspired authors!
-Without further ado, here is my list of what I have personally found to be the most profound and wonderful spiritual books.
-These are in no particular order since each person will find that particular books resonate with them more than others.
-And what you like can also depend on what you feel in the mood for reading at the time.
+Anyway, let’s get on with it and read some truly inspired words from spiritual masters!
+Without further ado, here is my list of what I have personally found to be some of the most profound and wonderful spiritual books.
+They are in no particular order, and each person will find that particular books resonate with them more than others.
+What you like can also depend on what you feel in the mood for reading at the time.

 Autobiography of a Yogi is a beautifully written and highly inspirational account of an exceptional life, and a profound introduction to the ancient science of Yoga and meditation.
 It is perhaps the most profoundly inspiring book that I have ever read, it is vastly entertaining whether or not you believe the stories, warmly humorous and filled with stories of extraordinary yogis and other personages.